 Researchers emphasize the dynamism of the various types of plant species in forests, from grasses and herbs to trees.
 The botanical history of North America, for example, is well described.
 As the ice retreated northward after the last major ice age, populations of trees migrated northward to occupy the newly bare lands.
-First came spruce, then tamarack, aspen, birch and balsam fir.
+First came spruce, later tamarack, aspen, birch and balsam fir.
 Then came a preponderance of larger broad-leaf types: oaks, maple, ash and hornbeam.
 Eventually these forests came to include firs, cedars, pines, also beech and elm.
 The species of trees migrated by their individual routes: varied and indirect.
 They did not migrate as one broad phalanx of mixed forest.
 Some of these migrations continue as the end days of our current ice age pass, and are studied by botanists as forests expand their range beyond the taiga and onto the tundra regions around the coastlines of the Arctic Ocean.
-To expand the term forest for a story about Scots pine this means a large area of land occupied by a few species of tree that will remain there at time scales determined by the life spans of the trees and the ability of the forest to change in response to disturbances.
+To define the term forest for a story about Scots pine this means mixed population of a few species of tree that will remain on a definable area of land, at time scales determined by the life spans of the trees and the ability of the forest to change in response to disturbances.